 For videos and other audiovisual materials, please consult the Media Center's Reserve Policy.

-FAU Electronic course reserves is a library service provided for students.
+FAU Electronic Course Reserves (eReserves) is a library service provided for students.

 Students will not be charged for access to reserve materials.